microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot-getskypeforbusinesspeertopeeractivityusercounts.md

 Get usage trends on the number of unique users and type of peer-to-peer sessions held in your organization.
 Types of sessions include IM, audio, video, application sharing, and file transfers in peer-to-peer sessions.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business peer-to-peer activity](https://support.office.com/client/Skype-for-Business-Online-peertopeer-activity-d3b2d569-4ee9-44b8-92bf-d518142f0713).
+> For details about different report views and names, see [Office 365 Reports - Skype for Business peer-to-peer activity](https://support.office.com/client/Skype-for-Business-Online-peertopeer-activity-d3b2d569-4ee9-44b8-92bf-d518142f0713).

 ## Permissions